Family Violence Prevention and Services Program.

 - Emergency hygiene and personal products, such as school supplies, soaps, shampoos, diapers for infants, and more.

-- Relocation assistance, which can include advice in finding a new, safe affordable apartment or home, and maybe even money to pay a security deposit or first months rent.
+- Relocation assistance, which can include advice in finding a new, safe affordable apartment or home, and maybe even money to pay a security deposit or first months rent, including section 8 housing vouchers near you.

 - Clothing vouchers for work attire, school clothing, and other critical items.